MaximeLionel/csapp/3_10 Combining Control and Data in Machine-Level Programs.md

 # Practice Problem 3.49
-In this problem, we will explore the logic behind the code in lines 8–14 of Figure below, where space is allocated for variable-size array p.
-As the annotations of the code indicate, let us let s1 denote the address of the stack pointer after executing the `subq` instruction of line 7.
+In this problem, we will explore the logic behind the code in lines 8–14 of Figure below, where space is allocated for variable-size array `p`.
+As the annotations of the code indicate, let us let `s1` denote the address of the stack pointer after executing the `subq` instruction of line 7.
 This instruction allocates the space for local variable i.
-Let s2 denote the value of the stack pointer after executing the `subq` instruction of line 10.
+Let `s2` denote the value of the stack pointer after executing the `subq` instruction of line 10.
 This instruction allocates the storage for local array p.
-Finally, let p denote the value assigned to registers `%r8` and `%rcx` in the instructions of lines 13–14.
-Both of these registers are used to reference array p.
-The right-hand side of Figure below diagrams the positions of the locations indicated by s1, s2, and p.
-It also shows that there may be an offset of e2 bytes between the values of s1 and p.
+Finally, let `p` denote the value assigned to registers `%r8` and `%rcx` in the instructions of lines 13–14.
+Both of these registers are used to reference array `p`.
+The right-hand side of Figure below diagrams the positions of the locations indicated by `s1`, `s2`, and `p`.
+It also shows that there may be an offset of `e2` bytes between the values of `s1` and `p`.
 This space will not be used.
-There may also be an offset of e1 bytes between the end of array p and the position indicated by s1.
+There may also be an offset of `e1` bytes between the end of array `p` and the position indicated by `s1`.

 ```
 	# long vframe(long n, long idx, long *q)